datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 and [Scopus](http://www.elsevier.com/online-tools/scopus).
 Furthermore, each dataset is given a unique Digital Object Identifier or DOI.
 Entering the DOI URL in any browser will take the user to the dataset's landing page in Merritt.
-Dash also provides a faceted search and browse capability for direct discovery.
+This service also provides a faceted search and browse capability for direct discovery.

 #### Who can access and use datasets?

 Every dataset landing page includes usage information associated with the dataset.
-Data found in Dash may be associated with any of the following licensing
+Data may be associated with any of the following licensing
 terms:

 1. Custom Data Use Agreement.